From the intersection of Rt. 7 and Rt. 44 in Canaan, drive south about 3 miles to

 From New Haven/Middletown: I-691 West to Exit 6 (Lewis Ave.).
 Make a left at end of ramp.
 Continue to end of the road and take a left at the light (Kensington Ave.
 Go 1/2 mile to the end of road.
 Turn right onto Route 71.
 Stay on Route 71 for about 1/2 mile.
 There will be a long paved pull-off on the right, park here.
 Walk to north end of pull-off, look for trail on right.
 Head up steep hill, trail will bend left up through large boulders to cliff.
 100 yards from road.

-From the intersection of Rt.
-79 and Rt.
-80, go east on Rt.
-80 2.7 miles.
-There will be a rough pull-out on the right.
-Park and walk west (uphill) - about 50 yards.
-Just past a small rock outcropping on the right side of the road there is a guardrail.
+From the entrance to Chatfield Hollow State Park go west 0.3 miles on Rt.
+80. Park in the rough pull-out on the left.
+Walk west (uphill) on the road about 150 yards.
+On the right side of the road, just past a rock outcropping, there is a guardrail.
 The trail starts just before the guardrail and splits almost immediately.
-Go left (parallel to the road) and down across the gully.
-Follow the trail about 30 yards and take the orange-blazed trail (not very obvious) up hill to the cliff top (on your left).
+Go left (parallel to the road) and down across a gully.
+Follow the trail about 30 yards and take the orange-blazed trail (not very obvious) uphill to the cliff top.
 If you miss the turn, the trail will take you to the bottom of the crag.
 The entire approach takes about 15 minutes.

 From Hartford: I-91 North to Exit 19 (Northampton/Amherst) about 45 mins from Hartford.
 Go straight on exit and merge onto Damon Rd.
 After 1 mile, Damon Rd becomes Bridge Rd.
 In 2.3 miles, take the first right on the roundabout onto Route 9 West.
 After 4.7 miles, you'll enter Williamsburg, MA.
 Bear right onto North St. which is just past the Williamsburg General Store (on left).
 Follow this road (which becomes Ashfield/Williamsburg Valley Rd.)
 6.9 miles.
 Look for a well-marked parking area on your left.
 The approach takes about 3 minutes.
 There's a map posted at the parking lot.